Refinance Mortgage: The Refinancing Process

 A common example of a balloon is a 30/15 fixed rate second mortgage.
 The payments are set up based on 30 years, but the loan must be paid off by the end of 15 years.
 If you make the 30 year amortized payments, a large balloon payment will be due on the 180th payment (at 15 years).

 You can choose to refinance that balloon mortgage to a new mortgage.
 This will pay off the balloon mortgage and avoid that balloon payment.

 Refinancing does work well in these situations depending on how you use it.
 Consider these various benefits and let your fully-trained Real Mortgage Consultant help you make wise choices.
 Allow Winner’s Mortgage to get the job done for you.

 How Does Mortgage Refinancing Work?

-Are you qualified for a refinance even with bad credit?
 This is only one of the questions you can answer in the next section.
 You will learn more about the qualifications and requirements for refinancing.

 Basic Requirements to Qualify for Refinance